Cloud-gaming:Analysis of Google Stadia traffic: Latency related to bandwidth changes

 Figure~\ref{jit10} shows the empirical ecdf of the jitter buffer delay for Tomb Raider and Spitlings.
 For a resolution of 1080p, Spitlings shows a lower jitter buffer than Tomb Raider, with an average of 35.76 ms and 45.35 ms, respectively, which corresponds to 2-3 video frames at a framerate of 60 fps.
 Considering Tomb Raider and different resolutions, we observe that the jitter buffer decreases as the resolution increases.
 For Tomb Raider the jitter buffer averages 58.42 ms, 45.34 ms and 35.35 ms for 720p, 1080p and 4K, respectively.
 This is an interesting result that shows the buffer jitter delay is directly related to the inter-packet arrival time (i.e., lower inter-packet arrival times also result in lower jiter buffer values, and the opposite is also true).

 Figure~\ref{rttbw} shows the RTT for the different initial bandwidth limits considered in Section \ref{sec:initialbandlimits}.
-Results confirm that since Stadia has found a configuration able to work with the enforced limits, there is no congestion, and so RTTs remain similar to the case where the full bandwidth can be used (Figure~\ref{rtt10}).
+We can observe that the RTT is quite similar to the ones on Figure \ref{rtt10}, showing that our bandwidth limitations do not have an impact on the RTT, and only affect the throughput of the network.

 \textit{Finding:} In all the considered cases for different games, resolutions, and available bandwidth limits, RTT values have consistently been below 25 ms, with average values between 10 and 15 ms. This is especially relevant since all the experiments and measurements have been done in a temporal span of several months from March to July 2020, hence, meaning that in absence of network congestion, RTTs are extremely stable and clearly below 60 ms (i.e., the value at which users start noticing the latency issues \cite{outatime}).
 In terms of the jitter buffer, we have found that it is higher for lower resolutions, as it directly depends on the amount of traffic received at the client.